 - Debut July 3, 1998

-Placido Polanco is an excellent fielder, contact hitter and free swinger who has a high career batting average despite a fairly average on-base percentage.
+Placido Polanco was an excellent fielder, contact hitter and free swinger who had a high career batting average despite a fairly average on-base percentage.
 On October 14, 2006, Polanco was named MVP of the 2006 ALCS after the Detroit Tigers swept the Oakland A's.
 His batting average for the ALCS was .529, he had 9 hits and knocked in 2 runs.